 The end of the sections block is a barrier, or synchronization point.
 Idle threads, and threads which have completed their sections, wait here for the others.

-If the nowait clause is added to the sections directive, then idle and finished threads move on immediately.
+If the nowait clause is added to the sections directive, then idle and finished threads move on to the next piece of parallel work (if any) in the parallel region.